 Several factors may put you more at risk for developing nodules.
 These include:

-The skin over the nodules can become irritated or infected.
-The results can be redness, swelling, and warmth at the nodules.
+The skin over the nodules can become irritated or infected on areas of greater pressure, like your feet.
+The result can be redness, swelling, and warmth at the nodules.

 Infected nodules require medical attention.
 Antibiotics may be required to treat a nodule infection.

 See your doctor if you have severe or worsening pain in any nodules you might have or if the nodules are affecting your ability to move.

 Nodules on the bottom of the feet may also make walking difficult, cause gait abnormalities, or shift stress to other joints, leading to knee, hip, or low back pain.